nourallah171727/Floating-point-unit/Readme.md

 15,0.001,2.395,0x13
 ```

 - The first column selects the opcode (decimal).
-Remaining columns supply operands as floats, hexadecimal, or 32-bit integers (interpreted as float bit patterns).【F:assignment.txt†L920-L990】 Unused operands may be left blank.
+Remaining columns supply operands as floats, hexadecimal, or 32-bit integers (interpreted as float bit patterns).
+Unused operands may be left blank.
 - Files **must** include the header row and use commas as separators; nonconforming files are rejected with an error.